 Full details about the Enigma Machine were lost for many decades until an old manuscript was found in 2003.
 The paper written by Karl de Leeuw described the Enigma Machine, detailing some changes that were made by its inventor, Arthur Scherbius.

 - Arthur Scherbius

 The first patents for the invention were filed in 1918 by co-founders Scherbius and Ritter of a German firm that created the device for the purpose of encoding secretive types of messages that would be used by businesses and governments.
 At that time, the inventors had no idea that the encoding machine would become a pivotal factor for the outcome of War World II.

 Historians believe that the inventors named the device after an orchestral musical composition by Edward Elgar entitled “Enigma Variations.”
 The encoding machines were first sold under the brand name “Enigma” beginning in 1923.
 The device was used primarily by commercial industries during the 1920s, and some governments began to use it previous to and during World War II, the most notable of which was Nazi Germany.

 The Enigma Machine: How It Worked

-The cryptography machine would switch the letters that a person types to different ones so that a person without the decryption key could only see a scramble of meaningless letters.
+The cryptography machine would switch the letters that a person types to different ones so that a person without the decryption key would only see a scramble of meaningless letters known as a polyalphabetic substitution cipher.
 The same machine was also needed by the intended recipients of the coded communications to unscramble the messages.